aimms/how-to/Articles/518/518-add-logo-to-webui-app.rst

         transform: translateY(-3px);
     }

-In case you want to tweak the .css file for your application:
+Some remarks about the above code, in case you want to adopt and adapt the above .css file for your application:

 #.
 Lines 1-3: This code is needed such that the space taken up for the icon is nicely aligned with other elements presented in the top bar of the application.
     We advise against changing these lines.